Blink Charging Co at JPMorgan Auto Conference Transcript

 William Chapman Peterson - JPMorgan Chase & Co, Research Division - Analyst

+Good afternoon, and welcome to the second day of JPMorgan Autos Conference.
+My name is Bill Peterson, U.S. Clean Tech and Metals and Mining Analyst.
+Really pleased to have Brendan Jones, the CEO, relatively new CEO of Blink.
+And he's going to walk through this presentation.
+But basically, I think I'd like to introduce the audience, maybe some generalists here or people that don't know the story too well, but hopefully, you can kind of paint a picture who Blink is and we'll go to Q&A. I look forward to taking your questions.

+Brendan S. Jones - Blink Charging Co. - CEO, President & Director

+Sure, absolutely.
+So I want to make sure my mic is on.
+Can everybody hear me?
 All right.
-Good afternoon.
-My name is Bill Peterson.
-I cover sector transportation fuel transformation here at the firm.
-I'm really pleased to have Blink Charging with us here this afternoon.
-Michael Farkas, the Founder and CEO of Blink Charging, is going to walk us through a presentation, and then we'll move on to Q&A. Please do feel free to ask some questions, and there'll be somebody with a microphone that can take your questions.
-This is being webcasted.

-So Michael, thanks for joining us here at the conference and over to you.

-Michael D. Farkas - Blink Charging Co. - Founder, Chairman of the Board & CEO

-Thank you.
-Thank you for having me.
-Hello, everybody.
-I'm Michael Farkas, Founder, CEO and Chairman of Blink Charging.
-Here's our safe harbor statement.
-I'm not going to bother reading it.
-I'm sure you know it well.
-Give you some information about Blink Charging.
-We design, manufacture, own and operate EV charging stations.
-We are the only fully vertically integrat
+Great.
+So Blink is a company that's been around for a long time.
+It started in 2008 as 1 of the first charging companies that are arrived on the scene.
+And then went in through a lot of the fits and starts that a lot of the start-ups did in those age and emerged very differently.
+In 2018, it was listed on

 Blink Charging Co at JPMorgan Auto Conference Transcript